By Suzanne Ritter

 Playing with a child, even for ten minutes a day, can fill a child’s cup with acknowledgement, connection and courage.
 Play heals wounds and refills cups that we, as parents, sometimes leave empty.
 When your child’s cup is full, she’s more likely to solve problems independently, treat others respectfully, cooperate and entertain herself.
 “Playing” it forward, so to speak, will ultimately fill your own cup with the time, energy, focus and perspective required to take on your to-do list and the parenting journey that lies ahead.

 This article originally appeared in Washington Parent Magazine in July, 2017 — an admittedly simpler time.
-We’re thrilled to welcome Dr. Cohen’s to the PEP Webinar on Monday, June 20th at 9pm ET.
-His message, though always important, is particularly relevant right now!
-Register now at PEPparent.org!
+If you missed Dr. Cohen’s live webinar, you can enjoy the recording here.

 Parent Encouragement Program